-Join Mark Struthers for an in-depth discussion in this video Using the Plugin Manager, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Using the Plugin Manager, part of Learning Cubase Pro 8.

 - As you work with Cubase,…you'll often want to add in a VSTI,…or as we've just been looking at,…you might want to add in some effects.…These could be inserts, or sound effects.…Well, with Cubase 8, the place that you manage…your plugins is no less the Plug-in Manager.…As you can see, the Plug-in Manager provides lists…of all the individual VST effects…and VST instruments that you have installed…on your machine.…These lists are used in the selectors…for VSTIs, and effects, and what you see here,…are lists of what you get when you start Cubase.…

 As you add in or remove any effects or VSTIs,…the list will flex and adapt to display this.…Therefore, what you see here,…is automatically displayed…each time that you start up Cubase.…That all said, we can rescan it any time…if you add any effects, or maybe remove some.…So, to reiterate, what you see here…is automatically defined and populated by Cubase.…Now if you want to create your own list,…well, you can do, and when you do…these are termed as Collections.…